jerichooconnell/fastcat/README.md

 ## Installation

-Dear intrepid hypothetical user, Fastcat requires a few dependencies to run.
+Fastcat requires a few dependencies to run.
 Most importantly you need a cuda capable GPU.

 ### Dependencies